RyanBrushett/SecurityCouncil/Security_Council_5/README.md

 # Security Council
 ==================

+## Tue.
+Feb 4:
+* Merged everything into release branch for final clean up.
+* Added restrictons to every route aside from /login
+* Added a logout
+* Changed /index to a proper index.hjs and moved the login info to a login.hjs to meet convention.
+* Fixed some whitespace issues.
+    * The tab key should produce spaces
+    * shiftwidth and tabstop should be 4 spaces (if applicable)
+* Added session info using Express session.
+Essentially, the session is set to the user object from the DB. e.g. req.session.user.UserName

 ## Fri.
 Jan 31:
 * Daniel and Ryan have merged their repos and now the user management and council management work together.
 * Ryan added Random team assignment, Daniel added manual override from the admin management page.